Sharp-CS-Elegant-Code/PalindromeNumberAnalysis/README.md

 The LeetCode runtime report overall makes sense except that it ranks my improved build halves solution as 3rd slowest.
 This does not seem correct for two reasons.

-* My worse build halves solution performs the best, so the improved version that makes less passes should be even better.
+* My worse build halves solution performs the best, so the improved version that makes fewer passes should be even better.
 * My experiment clearly places the improved build halves solution as the best.

 Unlike my memory experiments, my runtime experiments yielded a quite different ranking.